Constanta

 Economy

-As of 1878, Constanța was defined as a "poor Turkish fishing village."
+As of 1878, Constanța was called a "poor Turkish fishing village."
 As of 1920, it was called "flourishing", and was known for exporting oil and cereals.

 Transport